Why God Created Us? Breaking Down the Ultimate Question

 Quran (11:119)

-That connection and worship is the purpose of our creation.
+That connection and worship are the purpose of our creation.

 “I did not create jinn and humans except to worship Me.”
 Quran (51:56)